HHSAPCompSci2020/capstone-project-team-woa/WarOnAnts/doc/README - war on ants .txt

 Credits:

 * William: Ant, Insect, Grid, and DrawingSurface elements.
+Added javadoc comments and created the uml.png and the javadoc .html
-* Dhruv: Plant, EnergyPlant, Fruit, and Wall classes
+* Dhruv: Plant, EnergyPlant, Fruit, and Wall classes.
+Created all the classes and added into the project